 Some courses carry prerequisites that must be completed successfully before a student may enroll in a course.
 Be sure that you have met the prerequisites for the courses you select.

 First Time Students

 If you a first time student at SFCC, you will need to obtain an identification number, an "A" number.
-This can be done online or at the enrollment center on campus.
+This can be done by applying to SFCC online or at the enrollment center on campus.
 This "A" number will allow you to enroll for classes, register for placement tests, access web courses, and more.